Your doctor is likely to conduct a physical exam and ask questions about your symptoms, UV exposure and sunburn history.

 - Take a pain reliever.
 If needed, an over-the-counter pain reliever such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) may help control the pain and swelling of sunburn, especially if you take it soon after sun exposure.
 Some types of pain relievers may be applied to your skin as gels.

 - Cool the skin.
-Apply to the affected skin a compress — such as a towel dampened with cool tap water.
-Or take a cool bath or shower.
+Apply to the affected skin a clean towel dampened with cool tap water.
+Or take a cool bath.

-- Apply moisturizer.
-An aloe vera lotion or gel may be soothing.
+- Apply a moisturizer, lotion or gel.
+An aloe vera lotion or gel or calamine lotion may be soothing.

 - Treat peeling skin gently.
 Within a few days, the affected area may begin to peel.
 This is your body's way of getting rid of the top layer of damaged skin.
 While your skin is peeling, continue to moisturize.